-ii.
-Tuition fee is Rs.2,500/- (two thousand five hundred only) per month during the first year, payable to the AERC before the 10th of each month.
+- i.
+Candidates joining the programme are required to pay the Admission and Tuition fee. - ii.
+Admission fee is Rs.
+5,000/- (Five thousand only) payable to the 'AERC at the beginning of the programme. - ii.
+Tuition fee is Rs.4000/- (Four thousand only) per month during the first year, payable to the AERC before the 10th of each month. - iii.

-- iii.
 In addition, caution money of Rs.
 1,000/- (refundable) is charged at the time of admission. - iv.
 The above fee is in addition to the registration, examination, synopsis submission, thesis and viva voce examination fee payable to the University of Karachi, from time to time, during the study period. - v.
-Position Holders and Need Based students are exempted from the tuition fee and may be eligible for a fellowship up to Rs.1500/= per month depending on their academic performance and Financial Needs.
+Position Holders and Need Based students are exempted from the tuition fee and may be eligible for a fellowship depending on their academic performance and Financial Needs.
 Out of station candidates may be provided an additional allowance. - vi.
 Limited number of students may be eligible for out of station allowance (only for out of Karachi students). - vii.
 For continued payment of fee waiver and stipend, student has to be a fulltime resident student at the AERC.
 He/she must have a cumulative aggregate attendance of at least 90%.
 Relaxation in this regard can only be made by the Incharge, GSP in consultation with the concerned instructor.